supershadoe/obj_detection/README.md

 The repo has demo of two models - [EfficientDet](https://www.kaggle.com/models/tensorflow/efficientdet/tfLite/lite0-detection-metadata/1) and [YOLOv8-Detection](https://huggingface.co/qualcomm/YOLOv8-Detection)

+Labels for the dataset were taken from [here](https://github.com/amikelive/coco-labels)

 For YOLOv8, post-processing is done entirely using dart and doesn't use any external dependencies.